 The Twelfth Night grand balls launch the carnival season and always include the presentation of the Twelfth Night Cake or King's Cake.

 There are many traditions regarding the King Cake.
 All agree that the cake must be round in the shape of a crown and bejeweled to look like a crown with carnival colored sugars, purple, green and gold.
-The official Mardi Gras colors were chosen in 1872 by the King of Carnival, Rex and each have a meaning: gold- power, green- faith and purple- justice.
+The official Mardi Gras colors were chosen in 1872 by the King of Carnival, Rex and each has a meaning: gold- power, green- faith and purple- justice.
 They were baked with golden beans inside for the ladies of the court.
 The lady whose slice contained the bean was crowned queen of the festivities, and this began the Mardi Gras King Cake tradition.

 Eventually, plastic babies were used in the King Cake as it became an integral part of the tradition of Mardi Gras.
-Today, family, friends, businesses and classrooms have their own King Cake parties.
-Whoever gets the piece of cake with the plastic baby hosts the next King Cake party, or buys / bakes the next cake.
+Today, family, friends, businesses, and classrooms have their own King Cake parties.
+Whoever gets the piece of cake with the plastic baby hosts the next King Cake party, or buys/bakes the next cake.

 The cake, a gift shared by family, friends and revelers alike, is eaten between Twelfth Night and Fat Tuesday, the beginning of Lent.
 However, the cake often begins appearing during Christmas.